elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- Hum! what is it ?
+- Humph!
+What is it ?
 Who wakes me up?
-- Who comes to trouble me by the doorsteps of rest?
+- Who comes to trouble me at the doorsteps of rest?

 - {:.sp} The Holy Virgin.